pemcg/mastering-automation-addendum-for-cloudforms-4.6/generic_objects_introduction/chapter.md

 A Generic Object comprises a class definition and one or more instances of that class.
 The class definition is created from the **Generic Object Classes** accordion of the **Automation -> Automate -> Generic Objects** page in the WebUI.
 Clicking on the **Configuration** button reveals the option **Add a new Generic Object Class**.

-A Generic Object definition consists of a number of attributes, associations and methods (see [Adding a new Generic Object Class](#i1)).
+A Generic Object definition consists of a number of attributes, associations and methods (see screenshot [Adding a new Generic Object Class](#i1)).

 ![Adding a new Generic Object Class](images/screenshot1.png)